PavelKireev/BVWA2/README.md

   -keystore bvwa2-jwt.jks
 ```

-Then fill the required info and matching keypass option password
+Then fill the required info using the matching key pass option as the password